jagrat7/Machine-Learning-Project/README.md

 # Machine-Learning-Project-
-This is my machine learning project  i did at my internship at Techno  brain
+This is my machine learning project  i did at my internship at Techno  brain ;
+it takes data about empolyees in a company and calculated the projected employee attrition using SVM and K nearkest neighbours.